nathpicard/Dev-Logs/wk7 Oral Presenation2.md

 _Problems I'm already facing..._
 - How do I make the backgroun map not tiled, and how can I place pins for different locations onto that map?
+- What level of language do I want to use in the website- casual? academic?
+Who is my target audience?
+The community? people who live there now who aren't in the community?
 - Will I end up choosing the businesses with the most media, and therefore the most well known businesses
 - The workers history museum just published a freaking comic about the Lee Kung Grocery owning family, the Wongs!
 I'm doing something that's being done by other people!
 Nooooooooo